 Between bootcamp workouts, running and cycling, there's probably one outdoor summer workout you're overlooking: swimming.
 But pool-based workouts offer many of the same benefits of your usual workouts — and then some.

 "Swimming is both a cardiovascular and strength workout," says swim instructor, exercise physiologist and chiropractor Nora Fahlberg.
-"Plus, it's a much lower-impact exercise than running, so even elderly and injured folks can incorporate swimming into their exercise plan."
+"Plus, it's a much lower-impact exercise than running, so even older adults and injured folks can incorporate swimming into their exercise plan."
 (There's a reason injured runners tend to trade the trail for the pool.)

 And if you thought freestyle laps are the only way to score the benefits of the water, think again.
 "Simply being in the water can be calming and fun," says Fahlberg.
 Some swimmers find it spiritual or (ironically) grounding, she says.